Unknown column 'pImage' in 'field list'

 But here's what really got my attention: The fragrances of the two oils most often used to treat dementia, LAVENDER and MELISSA, have nothing to do with this therapy's potential success.
 That's important because age and illness can impair a person's sense of smell.
 Instead, aromatherapy's calming effects are probably caused by terpenes, components of many essential oils.
 These are rapidly absorbed through the lungs and could directly affect the nervous system.

-DOCTOR SAYS COCONUT OIL LESSONED ALZHEIMER'S EFFECTS ON HER HUSBAND
+DOCTOR SAYS COCONUT OIL LESSENED ALZHEIMER'S EFFECTS ON HER HUSBAND

 By Eve Hosley-Moore, Times Correspondent